 I spent most of the drive home thinking about new recipes and decided it was without a doubt going to be chocolate ice cream.
 But since I don't have an ice cream machine, it would have to be a no churn version and of course be dairy fee, vegan and paleo.
 No problem, bring on the coconut milk.

 Since my pms hormones strongly dictate my recipes, I decided it was also going to get another layer of chocolateness (is that a word?) by adding not just good cocoa powder but ground chocolate chips.
-Yes, desperate times call for more chocolate.
+Yes, desperate times call for more chocolate in chocolate ice cream.

 You need nothing more than a food processor, maple syrup, cocoa powder, coconut milk, vanilla extract and chocolate chips, which you could technically leave out if you wanted - but why would you want to?